-These assumptions also depend on the investor's profile not changing over the years.
-If a client's investor profile is likely to change, it might be preferable to consider using an "average target allocation".
+As well, these assumptions also depend on the investor's profile not changing over the years.
+If a client's investor profile is likely to change, it might be preferable to consider using an "average target allocation."

-It is important to note that actual net portfolio returns will depend on actual product and portfolio related fees.
+It is important to note that actual net portfolio returns will depend on actual product and portfoliorelated fees and any other investment-related fees.